blackenwhite/Lyrics-Search-App/README.md

 So, async ensures that the function returns a promise, and wraps non-promises in it.
 Simple enough, right?
 But not only that.
 There’s another keyword, await, that works only inside async functions, and it’s pretty cool.

+Await

+The syntax:

+// works only inside async functions let value = await promise;

+The keyword await makes JavaScript wait until that promise settles and returns its result.

 ## References